 In America, the hollow axle is the most popular axle by far.
 This video demonstrates the effect of vibration on electric wiring run through a hollow axle.

 This causes axle flex suspension fatigue.
-Badly manufactured axles are another cause.
+Poorly manufactured axles are another cause.

-The driver probably feels a little vibration or something stranger than the last time he towed but cannot quite put his finger on it?
+The driver probably feels a slight vibration or something stranger than the last time he towed but cannot quite put his finger on it.

-Have you seen Air Crash investigation and heard them mention vibration fatigue?
+Have you seen the Air Crash investigation and heard them mention vibration fatigue?

 Vibration can also occur when axles are too long.
-Example, 39mm Round Axle @ 2000mm on Max weight of 750kg
+For example, 39mm Round Axle @ 2000mm on Max weight of 750kg

-The axle beings to vibrate, the vibrations go throughout the trailer and cause numerous problems.
+The axle beings to vibrate, and the vibrations go throughout the trailer and cause numerous problems.

-The common problems of vibration fatigue are premature spring aging, spring collapse, shackle bolt, Bush and spring shackle plate wear, constant bearing failure and bearing collapse and then there are huge problems inside the rig.
+The common problems of vibration fatigue are premature spring aging, spring collapse, shackle bolt, Bush and spring shackle plate wear, constant bearing failure and bearing destruction.
+Then there are huge problems inside the rig.

-Now I am only mentioning boat trailers because the addition of rust accelerates vibration fatigue, however, vibration fatigue apples to caravan and camper more so because these Grey Nomads have a lot of equipment inside their camper.
+Now I am only mentioning boat trailers because the addition of rust accelerates vibration fatigue; however, vibration fatigue applies to caravans and campers more so because these Grey Nomads have a lot of equipment inside their trailer.